eadmund/cypherback/README.md

 Use of Galois/Counter Mode
 ==========================

 A future version of this protocol should convert all uses of CTR to GCM.
-In each case, a 128-bit authentication tag will be prepended to the 384-bit HMAC.
+In each case, a 128-bit authentication tag will be written before the 384-bit HMAC; the HMAC will include the authentication tag in its authenticated data.

 Inspiration
 ===========